 “Brouwerij West is very innovative,” says Boyd.
 “They have this cool, eclectic nature where all these pieces combine in a collage that is a very unique approach and branding for them.”

-The Final Word: Dress to Impress
+The Final Word on Beer Labels: Dress to Impress

 Similar to your first day on the job or a first date, you always dress to impress.
 It’s the same with your beer label.
 It’s important that your craft beer label represents your brand, displays all the legal requirements of the TTB, and gives your can a “pop” that will make a consumer grab it off the shelf.